 On the other hand, this video is, relatively speaking, pretty sexually tame.
 I imagine that most Americans would not think that this would incite pedophiles and that many would argue that she’s perfectly old enough, given that she’s an actress/rock star, to be stripping down to her undies.
 Not to mention the fact that the average age of virginity loss in the U.S. is about 16.

 The video is a great opportunity, then, to have a discussion about the social construction of age.
 To start: What age is “too young” and what age “old enough”?
 What’s the difference between 17 and 18?
 Is the difference equally meaningful for everyone?
 Should we codify such meanings into law?
 And do today’s laws reflect our contemporary culture mores?
 According to who?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.